Opentrons/opentrons/api/docs/v2/tutorial.rst

    * - OT-2 tip rack
      - `Opentrons 96 Tip Rack <https://labware.opentrons.com/?category=tipRack&manufacturer=Opentrons>`_
      - ``opentrons_96_tiprack_300ul``

-.. as water isn't really labware, let's try this as a sentence.

 For the liquids, you can use plain water as the diluent and water dyed with food coloring as the solution.